micoxion/AttoviaWiki/content/Countries/Daurk Brionnaigh/Towns and Cities/Abhaile Brionnaigh.md

 	A bit of a pretentious general store owned by a bit of a pretentious Rugadh named Cromwell Burdock.
 ###### Taverns
  - Aoibh Tavern
-	 Ailbhe (Irish: White) is a rare fair skinned dwarf.
+	 Ailbhe (Irish: White) is a rare fair skinned Rugadh.
 She presents gruff to scare off would be hecklers and bullies, but is rather kind and gentle to those she respects or comes to know and love.
 ###### Legal offices
 - Mail
 - Trade and Contracts